leoTigers/ece-webtech-2021-fall/courses/webtech/modules/02.expressjs/index.md

 ## And get it on the front !

-* And after the end of the body between script tags:
+After the end of the body between script tags:

 ```js
 $('#show-metrics').click((e) => {